hayo03/Dialogflow-CX-Start-Tutorial/README.md

     app.run(host="0.0.0.0", port=8081, debug=True)
 ```

-- invoke_action (fulfillment, slots): defines the action that should be executed for a given fulfillment.
-It exploits parameters and injects them into the response text.
+- invoke_action (fulfillment, prameters): defines the action that should be executed for a given fulfillment.
+It exploits parameters and incorporates them into the response text.

 ```
 def invoke_action(fulfillment, prameters):
     if fulfillment == "GetWeather_fulfillment":
         city=str( prameters[0]['value'])
         msg="There are overcast clouds in "+city